-The data used in List custom setting is more or less similar amongst the profiles and users pertaining to a client.
-Also, this data is available to all the departments of the concerned client organisation.
-Summing up, List custom setting provides the Salesforce developers and operators with with a set of static data that is reusable and that can be accessed across the client business organisation.
+The data used in the List custom setting is more or less similar amongst the profiles and users pertaining to a client.
+Also, this data is available to all the departments of the concerned client organization.
+Summing up, the List custom setting provides the Salesforce developers and operators with a reusable set of static data that is and that can be accessed across your organization.
 This custom setting is ideal for the data sets that are frequently used in the necessary Salesforce applications.

 Hierarchy Custom Setting

-While List custom settings possess all the qualities of custom objects and all the shortcomings of custom settings in general, Hierarchy custom settings are the ones having majority of the advantages for the users.
-By using a highly efficient hierarchical logic, these custom settings allow users to personalise specific settings and associate necessary rows to particular profiles and contacts according to the requirements of the client organisation.
+While List custom settings possess all the qualities of custom objects and all the shortcomings of custom settings in general, Hierarchy custom settings are the ones having the majority of the advantages for the users.
+By using a highly efficient hierarchical logic, these custom settings allow users to personalize specific settings and associate necessary rows to particular profiles and contacts according to the requirements of the client organization.

-Hierarchy custom settings thoroughly scan the client organisation, necessary profiles and different users for the delegated task and show the most specific and accurate value to the user in return.
-These settings are also designed in a manner that if the values are not clearly defined, they would show the users values ranking lowest in the hierarchy.
+Hierarchy custom settings thoroughly scan the client organization, necessary profiles, and different users for the delegated task and show the most specific and accurate value to the user in return.
+These settings are also designed in a manner that if the values are not clearly defined, they would show the user’s values ranking lowest in the hierarchy.

-Just like any hierarchy would function, these settings make organisational settings subject to relevant profile settings employed by the users, which are in turn subject to the user settings on an individual basis.
-These custom settings are highly beneficial to the developers as well as the client organisation owing to their ability to define data in a hierarchical manner.
-Such settings are most ideal when it comes to defining defaults that are specific to certain Salesforce applications and are to be operated by keeping in mind the specific profiles, users and needs of the organisation.
+Just like any hierarchy would function, these settings make organizational settings subject to relevant profile settings employed by the users, which are in turn subject to the user settings on an individual basis.
+These custom settings are highly beneficial to the developers as well as the client organization owing to their ability to define data in a hierarchical manner.
+Such settings are most ideal when it comes to defining defaults that are specific to certain Salesforce applications and are to be operated by keeping in mind the specific profiles, users, and needs of the organization.